mikkimesfin/netflix/README.md

 step 6:
 see btn for how styling the red join now button and nav .signin:hover .btn:hover to change the button when you hover.

 step 7: add three features at the bottom with flex box

+step 8: see the js file for making the three rows responsive. screens now change when you switch to "watch anywhere" or "pick your price"